KK Crvena zvezda: 2020–2022: Two triple crowns with Radonjić

 For the 2021–22 season, the club focused on keeping its domestic players base and expanding it by re-signing five of Zvezda's former players: Luka Mitrović, Nate Wolters, Stefan Lazarević, Maik Zirbes and most importantly Nikola Kalinić.
 Zvezda also added experienced Aaron White and Austin Hollins, as well as the former key player of its rival Budućnost, Nikola Ivanović.
 Once again putting a heavy emphasis on defense and transition, Zvezda won MagentaSport Cup preseason tournament by beating Panathinaikos and home side Bayern, but Aaron White suffered a broken arm.
 In November, Zvezda added former Serbia national team point guard Stefan Marković.
 In February Zvezda won the Serbian national cup, triumphing decisively in the final game over Partizan led by Željko Obradović.
 The club ended its Euroleague season sharing 9th spot with Baskonia and Alba, having 12 wins and 14 defeats.
 It also finished regular part of the ABA league in the first place, with 24 wins and 2 losses, securing home court advantage in the playoffs.
-Zvezda defeated Cedevita Olimpija 2-1 in the semifinals, and triumphed over Partizan 3-2 in the final series, lifting its 6th ABA league trophy.
-In Serbian Super League playoff, Zvezda knocked out Mega Mozzart (2-1) and defeated FMP in the finals (2-0), completing the fourth triple crown in its history, and fourth under the same coach.
+Zvezda defeated Cedevita Olimpija 2–1 in the semifinals, and triumphed over Partizan 3-2 in the final series, lifting its 6th ABA league trophy.
+In Serbian Super League playoff, Zvezda knocked out Mega Mozzart (2–1) and defeated FMP in the finals (2–0), completing the fourth triple crown in its history, and fourth under the same coach.

 2022–present: Post-Radonjić period

 In the summer of 2022, coach Radonjić decided not to extend the contract with Zvezda.
 Several key players from the past season followed suit and left the club as well: Kalinić, Wolters, Hollins, Davidovac.
 Zvezda hired head coach of the Serbia national under-20 team, Vladimir Jovanović.
 He started building a new squad by signing Zvezda's former star Nemanja Nedović, Ben Bentil, Jaylen Adams and Hassan Martin, added depth with veterans John Holland and Miroslav Raduljica, as well as young Serbian prospects Filip Petrušev and Dalibor Ilić.
 In October the club completed a major transfer by bringing in Luca Vildoza, and reached a mutual agreement to terminate the contract of underperforming Jaylen Adams.
-After a poor start in Euroleague (1-6) and an upset loss on a home court to Zadar in ABA league, Zvezda replaced coach Jovanović with Duško Ivanović.
+After a poor start in Euroleague (1–6) and an upset loss on a home court to Zadar in ABA league, Zvezda replaced coach Jovanović with Duško Ivanović.
 Ivanović made an immediate impact with 10 games won in a row, 6 of which in Euroleague.
 Late in December, Zvezda signed Facundo Campazzo, but was prevented to register him to play the Euroleague until March due to a ban.
 On-form Vildoza was chosen as the Euroleague MVP for December In February Zvezda won the Serbian national cup, beating Borac, Partizan and Mega in process.
 It was the first trophy Zvezda won under Duško Ivanović.
+The club ended Euroleague season in 10th position, with 17 victories and 17 losses.
+In June, it won its 23rd national title by defeating FMP in the final series, but lost ABA final series against Partizan, 3-2.